beyescay/memento/README.md

 s_new = s * (26.31 * e^(-2.96 * r))
 ```

 Also, typically the initial stability value is `s = 0.87`.
-So we use this to obtain the new stability and use the same equation to update stability.
+So we use this to obtain the new stability and use the same equation to get future stability values after every repitition.

 So, when we learn a new information the retention curve would look like,
 ```